-Graduate students are expected to pursue their own research questions tied to themes of ecophysiology, community ecology, and global change ecology.
+Graduate students are encouraged to pursue their own research questions tied to themes of ecophysiology, community ecology, and global change ecology.
 Because of this, I expect you to provide ideas and interests for future work as part of your graduate application.

 Please contact me well in advance of the deadline so we have time to get to know each other and discuss your ideas.
 I encourage prospective graduate students to apply for internal and national fellowships.
 Please email me your CV and research interests (firstname.lastname@example.org) prior to your official application.
 You can view application info about FSU's graduate program in Biology here.
 I accept applications in the Ecology and Evolution research area.

 Prospective Undergraduate Students and Volunteers

-Interested undergraduates must fill out the undergraduate/volunteer application form.
+Please fill out the undergraduate/volunteer application form.
 I require 2 consecutive semesters for DIS students so you have time dedicated to both conduct and interpret your independent work.
 I accept DIS students in Biology, Environmental Science, Oceanography, and Geology, but note different deadlines for paperwork in each department.

-My lab space is at the CML down in St. Teresa, ~1 hour's drive south of campus.
+My lab space is at the Coastal and Marine Laboratory in St. Teresa, ~1 hour's drive south of campus.
 There may be limited opportunities to do some work on campus.
 Having at least one full free day per week will facilitate your ability to do research or fieldwork at CML.
 A shuttle between King building and CML operates for full-day visits.

 The lab has no funded opportunities at this time.
-I am happy to help you develop your own ideas through independent postdoctoral fellowship applications.
+I am happy to help you develop ideas through independent postdoctoral fellowship applications.

 Fellowship Funding Sources